Vinilificio/Vinilificio.github.io/_pages/small-run.md

 The vinyl records are supplied with white label + white polylined inner envelope + white double hole cover

-* Over 8 minutes per side + € 1.00 per minute *
+* Over 8 minutes per side + € 1.00 per minute

-The print of the doilies is € 2.00 per vinyl.
+The print of the label is € 2.00 per vinyl.

 Processing time: 15/20 working days